You need patience, time and a little bit of love to get a brisket right. Not to mention a decent butcher and a Big Green Egg.

 Insert an EGG Genius Meat Probe if you have one, and run the wire out over your ConvEGGtor leg.

 Leave your meat to cook.
 Depending on the thickness of the cut, the age and quality of the meat this can take anything up to 20 hours to cook — but remember always cook to temperature, not time.
 You are looking for an internal temperature of over 88°C (92°C is ideal).
 When it’s cooked you should easily be able to push a knife into the meat.

-Take it off the EGG and rest your meat for an hour wrapped in foil, it needs to relax.
+Take it off the EGG and rest your meat for an hour wrapped in the Pink Butcher Paper, it needs to relax.

 Serve with your favourite barbecue sides.